eSirborg/eSirborg/README.md

 # Hi there 👋
-I'm Erik — a Master's student in Information and Communication Technology at KTH.
+I'm Erik, a Master's student in Information and Communication Technology at KTH.

 e.sirborg@gmail.com,
 [LinkedIn](https://www.linkedin.com/in/erik-sirborg-5bb0a2132/?originalSubdomain=se)